madnuttah/unbound-docker/doc/DETAILS.md

 The loading order in your docker compose is also important. **Redis depends on the 'socket server', Unbound depends on Redis.
 If you use Pi-hole which I encourage you to do so, it will depend on Unbound.**

+### Updating the Image

+**Even I use it for less important services myself, I don't recommend using solutions like [watchtower](https://github.com/containrrr/watchtower) to update critical services like your production DNS infrastructure automatically.
+Imagine your internet doesn't work anymore due to an update of the image not working as expected.
+Please always test before rolling out an update even I do my best not to break something.
+Don't blame me, you have been warned.**

+**Absolutely no question, keeping all the things up-to-date is top priority nowadays, so a notification service like [DUIN](https://github.com/crazy-max/diun) can inform you when an update has been released so you can take appropriate action.**

+If you want to update to the `latest` version available on Docker Hub, just pull the image using `docker-compose pull` and recreate the image by executing `docker-compose up -d`.

+Pulling the latest image without a compose file can be done by `docker pull madnuttah/unbound:latest`.

+`sudo` may apply.

 # Known Issues

 The OpenSSL build environment needs my attention.
 Until the issues are fixed, OpenSSL will be installed instead of compiled via workflow as it was before version 1.19.1-0.
 I'm sorry for the inconvenience.

 # Troubleshooting

-* If you have trouble spinning up the container, start the container with the [minimal config](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose.yaml-minimal) first.
-Analyze the logs using `docker logs unbound` and fix warnings and errors there.
-When it runs, attach volumes one by one.
-Success means to adapt the default `unbound.conf` to your needs then.

-* To check your config(s) for errors, you can connect to the running container with `docker exec -ti unbound sh` and execute `unbound-checkconf`.

-* Most issues take place because there are missing files like the `unbound.log` or due to incorrect permissions.
-The container won't start up in such cases.
-Make sure your `UNBOUND_UID/UNBOUND_GID`, default: `1000:1000`, (`_unbound:_unbound`) has read/write permissions on it's folders.

-* If you like to use a different `unbound.conf` than the one [included](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/unbound/root/usr/local/unbound/unbound.conf), make sure to change at least the following settings and fix crucial paths, otherwise the container will fail to start:
+* You'd like to use a different `unbound.conf` than the one [`included`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/unbound/root/usr/local/unbound/unbound.conf)?
+No problem, just make sure to change at least the following settings and fix crucial paths, otherwise the container will fail to start:

 ```
 server: